 I can honestly say that I hope to make them another cake in 20 years, and another after that.
 I love my job.
 I always say that us cake people have it easy.
 Florists get to work on weddings, but they have to work on funerals too.
 Cake is typically saved for happy occasions.
 We do mostly weddings here at Gateaux, Inc. I'm thrilled to always be meeting with people who are in love, and excited to start their lives together.
 But, it is the anniversary cakes that always get me.
 After the ease of youth, good health, and new love passes, it is these folks...my anniversary clients...who give me the most joy.
 After the rubber hits the road, and time has passed, for love to be as sweet as cake and sugary frosting...that is something to smile about.

 Mike and Sue's cake was a true labor of love.
 I had made book cakes before, but this was the most titles I've ever included in one design.
 In the past, I would have laid out each title and projected the art onto the side of the cake with a Kopykake-type projector and hand-painted each letter.
-For such volume, I decided that I had to utilize my favorite new method of Silk screening fondant with royal icing.
-I burned custom silk screens for the titles.
-We sell silk screens on our Shop Gateaux Page Evil Cake Genius and have made custom screens for other decorators with specific text and design needs.
-To see one of our silk screens in action, click HERE
+For such volume, I decided that I had to utilize my favorite new method of Mesh Stenciling fondant with royal icing.
+I created custom mesh stencils for each book title.
+You can see other Mesh Stencils on our Evil Cake Genius site HERE

 I used the extruder to make the book bindings, striped bands on the covers, and the gold ring around the inkwell.
 I couldn't live without a clay gun, it makes precision work so much easier.